theOehrly/F1Telemetry/README.md

 Current Issues:
 -
-- Player may crash when trying to play a file but no file has been opened
 - Videoplayer is slow(ish); dragging through the timeline may be a few frames off
 - It is difficult to move the OCR Region selection precisely
 - Not all postprocessing tools that have buttons are implemented
 - Tree items are not correctly themed/have wrong size
 - Saving from postprocessing environment only saves the currently active tree

+and probably more